 Collectively, today's B2B decision makers own the majority of the buying journey.
-Buyers show strong preferences for online education, and brands are catering to these preferences by providing helpful content and interaction opportunities on websites, blogs, and social media channels.
+Buyers show strong preferences for online education, and brands cater to these preferences by providing helpful content and interaction opportunities on websites, blogs, and social media channels.

-High-performing sales organizations have identified this as a growing trend.
+High-performing organizations have identified this as a growing trend.
 With less direct influence in the buyer's decision making process, it's important to be ever-present in their journey.

-Social selling practices allow sales organizations to have an always-on strategy.
-Twice as many B2B buyers use LinkedIn to research purchasing decisions than any other social network.
-Sellers who successfully adopt social selling tools have been shown to earn 45% more opportunities per quarter and are 51% more likely to make quota.
+Social media practices allow financial organizations to have an always-on strategy.
+Twice as many B2B customers use LinkedIn to research purchasing decisions than any other social network.
+Revenue producers, agents and advisors who successfully adopt social media tools have been shown to earn 45% more opportunities per quarter and are 51% more likely to make quota.

-This 6-Step Social Selling Success Kit will help members of the sales organization understand how they can build a rock solid model in six steps that will lead to social selling success in the coming year.
+This 6-step social media success kit will help members of the organization understand how they can build a rock-solid model in six steps that will lead to social media success in the coming year.